jkosik/helm-decomposer/README.md

 ```
 git clone git@github.com:jkosik/helm-decomposer.git
 cd helm-decomposer
-go mod init github.com/jkosik/helm-decomposer
-go mod tidy
 go build .
 ```

 ## Usage
-- Download any Helm Chart.
+1. Download any Helm Chart.
 You will reference it later on.
-- Run as `helm-decomposer -chart mychart.tgz
+2. Run as `./helm-decomposer -chart mychart.tgz
 ```
 ❯ ./helm-decomposer -h
 Usage of ./helm-decomposer: